schliffen/cracking-the-coding-interview/README.md

 Whenever I needed to use other data structures, I wrote my own, such as the [lib/datastructures/vector.h](lib/datastructures/vector.h) class.

 I realise that writing your own data structures is a questionable practice in the real world, however writing your own data structures does come up in technical interviews.

+A bonus of the vector class is that it has the ability to use c arrays for objects that are reallocatable (as most are).
+This is very similar to the [FBVector class from folly at facebook](https://github.com/facebook/folly/blob/master/folly/docs/FBVector.md).
+The performance far exceeds that of std's vector class, but again, this is all dicey / showoff territory.